ethereum/consensus-specs/specs/core/0_beacon-chain.md

 ### Deposit arguments

-The deposit contract has a single `deposit` function which takes as argument a SimpleSerialize'd `DepositInput`.
+The deposit contract has a single `deposit` function which takes as argument a SimpleSerialize'd `DepositData`.

 ### Withdrawal credentials

-One of the `DepositInput` fields is `withdrawal_credentials`.
+One of the `DepositData` fields is `withdrawal_credentials`.
 It is a commitment to credentials for withdrawals to shards.
 The first byte of `withdrawal_credentials` is a version number.
 As of now the only expected format is as follows:

 * `withdrawal_credentials[:1] == BLS_WITHDRAWAL_PREFIX_BYTE`
 * `withdrawal_credentials[1:] == hash(withdrawal_pubkey)[1:]` where `withdrawal_pubkey` is a BLS pubkey